bu3lii/Bu3liPhys/README.md

 # Java 2D Physics Engine

 This is a Work-In-Progress (WIP) 2D physics engine written in Java utilizing JavaFX for its graphical user interface.

+## UPDATE: Discontinued, java is not really the right tool for this and developing became a hassle

 ## Current Version
 **0.2.6**